 - Talk about it.
 When you’re ready, talk calmly and openly about your problems and feelings with family or someone you trust.
 This can help to relieve tension and stress and can help you find solutions.
 Talking about things can also help you learn more about yourself or your situation that you didn’t know or had not thought about before.

-- Allow your children to talk about the event from their point of view.
-Let them know it’s okay to be afraid, angry, or sad.
+- If you have children, let them talk about the event from their point of view.
+Let them know it’s OK to be afraid, angry, or sad.
 These emotions are normal.
-But, it’s not okay to be mean or hurt others.
-Listen to your children, get them to think of step by step solutions to their problems and answer their questions as calmly and honestly as possible.
+But it’s not OK to be mean or hurt others.
+Listen to your children, get them to think of step-by-step solutions to their problems, and answer their questions as calmly and honestly as possible.

 - It’s important to be supportive of older family members.
-Help older family members feel safe and secure, get reliable information and resources, fill out paper work, and help them stay connected to their friends, religion, and community.
+Help older family members feel safe and secure, get reliable information and resources, and fill out paperwork.
+Help them stay connected to their friends, religion, and community.
 Help them stay healthy, physically and emotionally, and get care when needed.
+Learn more about

 - Express your needs honestly and openly with your family.
 The opinions of your family and others may be different than yours.
-Accept that differences are okay.
+Accept that differences are OK.

 - When you feel stressed, take slow, deep belly breaths.
-You can also try stress reducing activities (e.g., walk, yoga, physical activity, be creative, listen to music) to help you relax, think clearly, and plan for the future.
+You can also try stress-reducing activities like walking, yoga, physical activity, creative activities, or listening to music.
+These can help you relax, think clearly, and plan for the future.
+Learn more about

 - Connect with others and remember to have fun as a family.
 Laughter is good for you.

-Talk about concerns or changes to your physical health.
-Changes may be linked to emotional wellbeing and the ability to cope after a disaster or emergency.
+- Talk about concerns or changes to your physical health.
+Changes to your physical health may be linked to emotional wellbeing and your ability to cope after a disaster or emergency.

 Work

-- You may be tired or stressed.
+- You may be tired or stressed after a disaster or emergency event.
 This can affect your ability to think clearly and work with others.

-- The loss of community businesses, business relocation, lay-offs, or reduced work hours can affect your income and lead to money problems.
+- After a disaster or emergency event, the loss of community businesses, business relocation, lay-offs, or reduced work hours can affect your income and lead to money problems.
 You might have to look for a new job or a second job.

-- There may be changes in your daily travel that can cause road rage, tension, and stress.
+- There may be changes in your daily travel that can cause tension and stress.

-- Contact your employer.
-Let your employer know about your situation.
-If necessary, make an appointment to speak to your supervisor in-person or if your company has one, contact your human resource department.
+- Contact your employer to let them know about your situation.
+If necessary, make an appointment to speak to your supervisor in-person or if your company has one, contact your human resources department.

 - If you cannot contact or speak to your employer directly, call your co-workers.
 Find out if they know what’s happening.